RT-130, Wildland Fire Safety Training Annual Refresher (WFSTAR)

 Facilitating the Discussion

-- Facilitate a discussion using the activity and discussion questions.
+- Facilitate a small or large group discussion using the discussion questions below.

 - “My role is to help train up other coaches and the players as well…”